cmccoy10/evernote-clone/documentation/backEndRoutes.md

 	* Edits a tag based off it's id
 * /api/tags/:id (DELETE)
 	* Deletes a tag based off it's id (cascades to the NoteTag join table)
-* /api/notes/:noteId/tags (POST)
-	* Creates a new tag if it doesn't already exist and returns the tag with the note object
-* /api/notes/:noteId/tags/tagId (DELETE)
-	* Removes the relationship between the note and the tag based off the id